gvwilson/buildtogether.tech/src/git-team/index.md

 There are lots of guides online for doing code reviews, most of them based on their authors' personal experience.
 A notable exception is the [SmartBear guide][smartbear-code-review], which draws on a large study of code review in industry.
-The [%i "code review!procedure" %]rules below[%/i%] present some of their findings with modifications for students' situations.
+The rules below[%i "code review!procedure" %] present some of their findings with modifications for students' situations.

 Have the instructor do a demonstration review.